youareawizardabhi7-web/youareawizardabhi7-web/README.md

 I'm a Computer Science student from India interested in **full-stack development and AI**.

-Currently, I'm focusing on strengthening my backend development skills and building projects using JavaScript, Node.js, Express.js, MongoDB, React, and Python.
+I'm currently learning Data Structure and Algorithms ,**Node.js** and exploring backend development while building projects with JavaScript, React, Express.js, MongoDB, and Python.

 * Currently learning **Node.js**
 * Exploring **backend development**
 * Building with **JavaScript, React, Node.js and Python**
 * Interested in **AI and software development**
-* Learning by building projects and experimenting with new technologies
+* Learning by building and experimenting with new technologies

 ---